ibm-cloud-docs/discovery/sdu.md

 ## Best practices for annotating documents
 {: #bestpractices}

+If you want to save time reprocessing all the files in a large collection, start with a small collection of documents, build your model, and then export it.
+For more information about importing and exporting models, see [Importing and exporting models](/docs/discovery?topic=discovery-sdu#import).
+Create a collection that contains only one document, import the model, and then upload the remainder of the documents.
+{: tip}

 - Follow all guidelines and use consistent labeling on all documents
 - Do not label whitespace
 - Use the `image` labels on images and diagrams